Zielin0/hypicle/docs/api/guild.md

 - `getLegacyRanking` - Get the guild legacy ranking
 - `getCoins` - Get guild coins amount
 - `getCoinsEver` - Get the guild coins ever amount
+- `getMembersCount` - Get the members count of the guild
 - `getMembers` - Get the members list of the guild
 - `getAchievements` - Get the achievements of the guild
 - `getPreferredGames` - Get preferred games of the guild